Consequences of preserving reversibility in quantum superchannels: Acknowledgements

 \section{Acknowledgements}

-We acknowledge Alessandro Bisio and Michal Sedl\'ak for useful discussions.
-This work was supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118069605, Japan Society for the Promotion of Science (JSPS) by KAKENHI grant No. 15H01677, 16F16769, 17H01694, 18H04286 and 18K13467.
+We acknowledge Alessandro Bisio and Michal Sedl\'ak for valuable discussions.
+This work was supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118069605 \ReviseFurther{and JPMXS0120351339}, Japan Society for the Promotion of Science (JSPS) by KAKENHI grant No. 15H01677, 16F16769, 17H01694, 18H04286 and 18K13467. \ReviseFurther{M.T.
+Quintino acknowledges the Austrian Science Fund (FWF) through the SFB project BeyondC (sub-project F7103), a grant from the Foundational Questions Institute (FQXi) as part of the Quantum Information Structure of Spacetime (QISS) Project (qiss.fr).
+The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 801110 and the Austrian Federal Ministry of Education, Science and Research (BMBWF).
+It reflects only the authors' view, the EU Agency is not responsible for any use that may be made of the information it contains.}